bertrandong/tp/docs/DeveloperGuide.md

 1. User requests to list persons.
 2. Strack.io shows a list of persons.
-3. User requests to delete a specific person in the list.
+3. User requests to delete a specific person in the list
-4. Strack.io requests for confirmation.
-5. User confirms.
-6. Strack.io deletes the contact, displaying the deleted contact.
+4. Strack.io deletes the contact, displaying the deleted contact.

     Use case ends.